bgamari/ghc-wiki-import/commentary/coding-style.md

 To maintain compatibility, use [HsVersions.h](commentary/coding-style#) (see below) where possible, and try to avoid using \#ifdef in the source itself.

+Also, it is necessary to avoid certain language extensions.
+In particular, the `ScopedTypeVariables` extension must not be used.

 ## The source file